Wisconsin vs. Minnesota NCAA Football Odds, Plays and Insights | November 27, 2021

 - So far this season, the Badgers have been installed as favorites by a 6.5-point margin or more six times and are 4-2 ATS in those matchups.

-- Wisconsin's games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Wisconsin has hit the over in 54.5% of its opportunities this year (six times over 11 games with a set point total).

-- Wisconsin is 6-2 against the spread and 8-0 overall this season when the team puts up more than 18.7 points.
+- Wisconsin is 6-2 against the spread and 8-0 overall this season when the team scores more than 18.7 points.

-- When Wisconsin churns out over 289.5 yards, the team is 5-4 against the spread and 7-2 overall.
+- In games that Wisconsin churns out more than 289.5 yards, the team is 5-4 against the spread and 7-2 overall.

 - The Badgers have turned the ball over 21 times this season, seven more turnovers than the Golden Gophers have forced (14).